 How about I share something savory?
 Every year, I make Homemade Gravy Without Drippings for Thanksgiving.

 Wait, what?
 You mean you don’t have to wait for the Thanksgiving turkey to be done in order to make gravy?

-That’s right – you can now make gravy ahead of time with my Homemade Gravy Without Drippings recipe!
+Whatever the reason, you can now make Thanksgiving gravy ahead of time with my Gravy Without Drippings recipe!

 All you need are a few pantry items including butter, flour, and broth.